cagandemirmr/Game_Chi_and_A-B_Test/README.md

 When i calcualted these results online, i can see that there is no significant difference between variant1 and control.

 To calculate total number of gamer on boarding i join game_actions table.
+Accoring to results i do not accept null hypotesis that means there is a difference between two variables.

 ![image](https://github.com/user-attachments/assets/936f0a90-29c8-4f3a-a080-2f19f422bb39)